Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

 \subsubsection{Rotor Equation-Reduced Rotary Speed}

-The stability of the rotor is one of the key factors for the stable operation of the micro gas turbine.
-During the operation of the micro gas turbine, the rotor needs to maintain a certain speed and stability to ensure the normal operation of the machine.
-If the rotor vibrates or becomes unstable, it will have a negative impact on the operation of the micro gas turbine and may even cause damage to the machine.
-Therefore, the modeling and monitoring of the rotor need to be fully considered.
+The stability of the rotor is one of the key factors for the stable operation of thermal power plants.
+During the operation, the rotor needs to maintain a certain speed and stability to ensure the normal operation of the machine and avoid the damage to the machine.
+The reduced rotary speed can be given by